zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Carl says, “Lots of people.
 People who are disgrunt led write to me about their grievances.”
 “To be disgruntled” (disgruntled) mean s to be upset – to be unhappy about some situation or dissatisfied with something .
 “Grievances” (grievances) are complaints, statements, or descriptions of some thing you don’t like, some problem that you’re having.
 The word “grievance” is  somewhat more formal than “complaint.”
 Ruth says, “Really?”
 Again, she’s surp rised.
 Carl says, “Don’t look so surprised,” meaning don’t be surprised.
 “We’ve g otten bomb threats, and I’ve even received a few death threats.”

-A “threat” (threat) is a statement that you are goi ng to hurt someone or harm someone.
+A “threat” (threat) is a statement that you are going to hurt someone or harm someone.
 It’s a warning that you are going to do so mething bad to another person.
 Sometimes people use threats to prevent peo ple from doing things.
 “If you do X, I will hurt you.”
 You’re trying to preven t them from doing something by threatening them.
 A “bomb threat” is when someone s ays that they are planting an explosive device, a bomb that may go off – may e xplode – and hurt or even kill people.

 “Death threats” are when people say, “I’m going to kill you” – when they tell someone that they will be murdered, basically.
 Unfo rtunately, there are people in the world that do that sort of thing.
 Ruth is again  very surprised.
 She says, “Death threats?!
 Aren’t you worried about your pers onal safety?”
 “Personal (personal) safety” refers to the risk of you being injured or even killed.
 If you go into certain parts of American cities at night, you  might fear for your personal safety.
 You may fear that someone will hurt you or even kill you.
 The best thing is to stay away from those places.